Seattle dismissed our environmental challenge. We’re appealing — on behalf of Southern Resident Killer Whales.

 Join our email newsletter

-Why is Seattle Moving Forward with a Comprehensive Plan with an inadequate Environmental Impact Statement (EIS)?
+Why is Seattle Moving Forward with a Comprehensive Plan without an adequate Environmental Impact Statement (EIS)?

 Seattle is quietly dismantling the State Environmental Act (SEPA) using this EIS to “rubber stamp” most development for the next 20 years.
-Removing environmental review for some of the most environmentally impactful construction:
+Removing environmental review for some of the most environmentally impactful construction and protections for Culturally Resources like Culturally Modified Trees.

 WA Court of Appeals